Sponsor A Camper

 Our Summer Camp Program is financed by sponsorships.
 We have some corporate sponsorships, but mostly it is caring individuals who agree to sponsor campers that make it possible for these at-risk kids to come to camp and find hope.
 Most of our kids are being raised by grandmas or single moms on very little income, and they would never get to camp to hear about God, be able to talk about how they feel about their dad being in prison, or be able to have fun and laugh without worrying about if there will be food for supper.

 Would you sponsor a child, or several children today?

 Testimony from a Grandma: “David started coming to camp when he was 11, and he is 15 now.
 Camp has helped David become more sociable, more mature and secure as a person.
 It has had a big impact on his character.
 He gets a lot of positive praise there and he needs that because of all the crazy stuff in his home.
 Camp is that positive part of his life to help him through the negative back home.
 At camp, he doesn’t feel judged by his peers, because the other kids are going through the same stuff.
 He has learned that it isn’t his fault that his parents did the things they did.
 Camp is good for David.”

-May 2019- A letter from Camp Director Ben:
+May 2019- A letter from Camp Founder Ben:

 Dear Camp David Friends,

 Summer is just around the corner and campers are excitedly signing up for camp.
 Some of the applications have been carefully filled out, and some are barely legible, like they may have been filled out by a camper.
 I can only guess what their home life must be.